Dynamic Dual Buffer with Divide-and-Conquer Strategy for Online Continual Learning: Methodology

-where $\Theta$ represents parameter space and $\theta^\star$ is the optimal parameter set that minimises the loss on all previously seen data batches $\{ ({\bf X}_1, {\bf Y}_1 ),\cdots,({\bf X}_{n'}, {\bf Y}_{n'} )\}$. ${\bf x}_{(c,j)}$ and ${\bf y}_{(c,j)}$ denote the $c$-th labelled sample from the $j$-th data batch $({\bf X}_j,{\bf Y}_j)$.
+where $\Theta$ represents parameter space and $\theta^\star$ is the optimal parameter set that minimises the cross-entropy loss $\mathcal{L}_{\rm CE}$ \cite{cover1999elements} on all previously seen data batches $\{ ({\bf X}_1, {\bf Y}_1 ),\cdots,({\bf X}_{n'}, {\bf Y}_{n'} )\}$. ${\bf x}_{(c,j)}$ and ${\bf y}_{(c,j)}$ denote the $c$-th labelled sample from the $j$-th data batch $({\bf X}_j,{\bf Y}_j)$.
 However, optimising \cref{optimizationObj} is intractable in online CL because we can not utilise all previous data batches.
 To solve this issue, this paper aims to develop a novel memory approach that stores a few past critical samples to minimise the loss defined in \cref{optimizationObj}.
-Once the whole training process is finished, we evaluate the model's performance on all testing samples.